 The eligibility criteria for this program is as follows:

 - Student Screening - students will be asked 10 questions by designated school personnel.
 Student placement will be ranked according to academic needs.
-The process for the student screening is currently under review due to COVID-19 and the need for social distancing.

 Transportation is not provided for VPK Students.
 Parents are responsible for ensuring their children arrive safely and in a timely manner per the VPK program requirements.
 If needed, please review the Transportation Department’s information regarding fee-based transportation.